Tips on Taking Your HIV Medicine as Prescribed

 • Side effects from medicines, for example, nausea or diarrhea, can make a person not want to take them.
 Talk to your health care provider.
 There are medicines or other support, like nutritional counseling to make sure you are getting important nutrients, which can help with the most common side effects.
 But don’t give up.
 Work with your health care provider to find a treatment that works for you.

 • A busy schedule.
 Work or travel away from home can make it easy to forget to take pills.
 Planning ahead can help.
 Or, it may be possible to keep extra HIV medicines at work or in your car for the times that you forget to take them at home; make sure you talk to your health care provider about your medicines—some are affected by extreme temperatures such as if in a vehicle and it is not always possible to keep medicines at work.
+If you are taking long-acting injectable treatment and you think you may miss an injection appointment, inform your provider ahead of time to discuss how to bridge the injections.

 • Being sick or depressed.
 How you feel mentally and physically can affect your willingness to stick to your HIV medicines.
 Again, your health care provider is an important source of information to get the mental health services and support you may need.